heohak/ORNet-frontend/README.md

 # PROJECT FRONTEND

 This frontend web application is designed to provide a user interface for interacting with the backend services of [Project Name].
-It is built using HTML, CSS, and JavaScript, with React for the UI and FontAwesome for icons.
+It is built using HTML, CSS, and JavaScript, with React for the UI and Bootstrap for the responsiveness of the web components.
 The app fetches data from a backend API and displays it dynamically on the page.

 ## Requirements